rohzzn/alanagoyal/README.md

 ## run the app

-run the application in the command line and it will be available at http://localhost:3000.
+run the associate software engineer in the command line and it will be available at http://localhost:3000.

 `npm run dev`